Part 4: Movies and Visual Data Files

 3. Click STK Viewer User when the Open Package dialog box appears.

-4. This takes you to the folder where your scenarios are defaulted to be saved.
+4. This takes you to the default folder for saving your scenarios.
 If you are storing your scenarios in a different location, you will need to browse to that location.

 5. Open the STK_Movies_VDFs folder.